aws-samples/amazon-ecs-mythicalmysfits-workshop/workshop-2/Lab-4/README.md

 ![CodeBuild Create Project Part 1](images/cb-create-test-project-1.png)

-Expand the **Additional Information** and enter the following in Environment Variables:
+Expand the **Additional configuration** and enter the following in Environment Variables:

 - Name: `CLAIR_URL` - *Enter this string*
 - Value: ***`REPLACE_ME_LoadBalancerDNS`*** - *This is an output from your CloudFormation stack - LoadBalancerDNS.*